 Brazen Productions was formed in 2017 by producer Jules Hussey in order to develop projects with and about adults with learning disabilities and to collaborate with neurodivergent creatives.

 It is grounded in Jules’ own lived experience and her ongoing support of an older sibling with learning disabilities.

-Brazen seeks to work with a diverse talent base in development and in production – in front of and behind the camera.
+Brazen works with a diverse talent base in development and production – in front of and behind the camera.

 Brazen projects are bold, challenging, often funny and always inclusive.

-In the first 18 months of operation Brazen Productions hosted a very successful table read for Sky drama, featuring extracts from three projects and also continued her collaboration with The Orpheus Centre by producing The Making of Orpheus the Mythical.
+In the first 18 months of operation Brazen Productions hosted a successful table read for Sky drama and continued her collaboration with The Orpheus Centre by producing The Making of Orpheus the Mythical.

-2019 saw the company option three publications and also complete the short comedy ‘Prodigirl’ with writer and comedian Ria Lina.
+2019 saw the company option three publications and complete the pilot ‘Prodigirl’ with writer and comedian Ria Lina.

 Brazen has a wide range of projects in development working with under represented collaborators on and off screen.

 Brazen productions is unable to respond to unsolicited scripts.

 However we do want to hear from new voices, diverse talent and about bold ideas.